xiaoxiae/Education-Scripts/README.md

 ## school
 The main script of the repository.
 Performs many school-related tasks, like opening the course folder/website, printing the calendar, listing finals, etc.

 **NOTE:** the sample outputs presented don't contain color, although the script supports it.
 Sorry for that, but I'm not embedding images.

 ### Starting out
 If you're a student of a school that uses SIS, use `school initialize <schedule CSV>` to create this structure automatically (taken from `SIS -> Rozvrh NG -> Zobrazit všechny předměty -> CSV`) in your current working directory.
 If not, see "Folder Structure" section of this document to create the structure manually.

 ### Actions
 The script supports various actions.
 For example, by writing `school open course alg`, you open the course with name/abbreviation `alg`.
 However, since this would be quite a chore to write, you can simplify by only writing the starting letters of the actions that you want to perform (`school o c alg`, in our case).

 Here are the currently supported actions (the details of each are explained in the sections below).
-The 'or' between some of the names for the actions means that either name can be used to call it, since it's tedious to remember whether to 'remove' a homework or 'delete' it...
+The 'or' between some of the names for the actions means that either name can be used to call it, since it's tedious to remember whether to 'remove' a homework or to 'delete' it...

 ```
 school
 ├── list